todogroup/osposurvey/2019/questions.md

 * Facebook
 * Salesforce

-38. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
+36. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
 * Extremely influential
 * Very influential
 * Moderately influential
 * Slightly influential
 * Not at all influential
 * Don't know

+## Part 7
+37. Which category most closely defines your role?
+* Developer or Software Engineer
+* Other IT
+* Community Manager or Developer Advocate
+* IT management, including CIO, CISO, CTO
+* C-level (non-technology) management
+* Marketing / PR
+* Other

+38. What industry vertical is your company in?
+* Defense
+* Education
+* Financial Services
+* Government
+* Healthcare
+* Insurance
+* Manufacturing and raw materials
+* Retail
+* Technology (software or IT)
+* Telecom, communications, or media
+* Transportation and automotive
+* Utilities
+* Other

 39. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.
 * Email